Windsor Locks station: Construction

 In February 2020, the state received a $17.4 million federal grant for the project.
 Demolition of a nearby structure began in March 2020.
 The state approved $45 million in bonds for the project in April 2020.
 The town plans for transit-oriented development adjacent to the station, including a public market and apartment buildings.
 The town was awarded $130,000 in December 2020 for restoration of the station building.
 In March 2021, the town reached an agreement with a developer to restore the building for use as a welcome center, cafe, and brewery.

 Bidding for the project began in November 2021.
 Construction began in September 2022 and is expected to be complete in mid-2025, with a total project cost of $87 million.
 In September 2023, the state awarded the town $4.8 million to restore the station building and add bathrooms, as well as to acquire an adjacent strip mall property for eventual construction of transit-oriented housing.
-Some weekday service between Hartford and Springfield will be replaced with buses from April 22 to October 31, 2025, to accommodate construction of the new station.
-As of June 2025, the new station is expected to be complete in September 2025.
+Some weekday service between Hartford and Springfield was replaced with buses from April 22 to October 31, 2025, to accommodate construction of the new station.
+Partial service replacement resumed on April 21, 2026, to support track improvement around the station, and is expected to last through October 2026.
+The new station is expected to open for service on October 18, 2026.